So you want to travel the world and get paid to do it, huh?

 After all, if you’re at the point where you’re trying to make money from it, you’ve probably got a good handle on it.

-And as a travel photographer, you are in a good position to appeal to the high-end/premium audience.
+And as a travel photographer, you are in an excellent position to appeal to the high-end/premium audience.
 These people are on vacation – they’re already spending lots of money.
 What’s a little bit more?

 Since we’ve already decided that traveling photographers like yourself have to be social, what have you got to lose?

 Before you can offer a workshop or the like, you need to have an audience.
-Building your brand is a difficult, but crucial, part of travel photography.
+Building your brand is a challenging, but crucial, part of travel photography.

 Once you’ve got followers, though, it’s as simple as saying: